PSR794/CV-ALGOS/README.md

 * For each pixel we have the set of both the parametres.
 What we need to find is the intersection of all these lines.

 ### HOUGH ACCUMALTOR ARRAY
-* We define a 2-D array for 'D' and 'theta' the size of array is the no. of bins we want and we distribute the 'D' and 'theta' values evenly.
+* We define couple of 1-D array for 'D' and 'theta', the size of arrays is the no. of bins we want and they are asigned with the 'D' and 'theta' values evenly.
 * Now we convert the values of the D and theta into their bin numbers with the formula ```(x*(no.of bins))/x_max``` where x is the variable.
 * This results in 2 2-D arrays with the bin numbers alloted w.r.t to the values in it.
-* Both these arrays are flatten to make an 1-D array and then iterated to fetch couple of numbers from their respective indexes.
+* Both these arrays are flatten to make 1-D arrays and are iterated to fetch couple of numbers from their respective indices at a time.
 * A 2-D hough accumalator array having the shape of these two bin numbers is incremented as the iteration hit a certain position of that array.
 * A threshold value is set up so as to avoid arbitrary lines getting detected.
 * Another feature of minimum distance required is demanded by the code from the user.